Cultural Competence

 OAEC Equity Checklist

 This equity self-assessment aims to help agencies determine how effectively they are supporting communities of greatest social need (GSN).
 It also aims to aid in identifying areas of growth.
 To get started, mark the boxes next to the actions your agency or team is taking to be more inclusive to this range of service recipients.
-Please note that this is not an all-encompassing list of items necessary to serve GSN clients in your communities.

-Cultural Norms and Caregiving
+Cultural Norms & Caregiving

 Cultural norms and values can impact the way Hispanic/Latino caregivers care for their loved ones.
 This series of worksheets and accompanying videos was created in collaboration with our partners at Trualta.
 They are designed for caregivers to identify how cultural values and norms affect their caregiving, help identify which values are important to them, and ways to implement those values in their daily lives as caregivers.
 Each worksheet has an accompanying video which features interviews with actual caregivers sharing their experiences to help reflect on how different values affect caregiving, and guidance on how these values can also help self-care for caregivers.